kneasle/kneasle.github.io/content/projects/shortlist/index.md

 A 'Shortlist' is a data structure which stores a fixed length buffer of the best items pushed to it.
-The intended use case is doing searches over large search spaces: we might generate billions of candidates, but the user will only need a couple of hundred.
-Obviously, we don't want any candidates - we only want to keep the _best_ items by some metric.
+The intended use case is doing searches over large search spaces: we might generate billions of candidate solutions, but the user will only need a couple of hundred.
+Obviously, we can't just return any old solutions - we only want to keep the _best_.
 A 'shortlist' handles this for us.

 <!-- more -->